stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 > If you just want to write an SPA, but don't need an API for some other use (e.g. mobile app), you can avoid a lot of the complexity of writing SPAs by using [Inertia.js](https://inertiajs.com/).

+> Note: This guide may be out of date (it's from the v2 era).
+If you have Passport and Tenancy v3 working, please consider contributing back by submitting a pull request updating this page.
+You may use the **Edit this page** button at the bottom of this page.

 To use Passport inside the tenant part of your application, you may do the following.

 - Add this to the `register` method in your `AppServiceProvider`: